nomeata/gipeda/README.md

 into the directory `logs`, named `<gitrev>.log`, e.g.
 `logs/0279a7d327a3b962ffa93a95d47ea5d9ee31e25c.log`.

-Then create a script `log2csv` that expects the filename of such a log on on the command line and produces the desired CSV file.
+Then create a script `log2csv` that expects the filename of such a log on the command line and produces the desired CSV file.

 Running gipeda